 Way back in the 1700s, specially designed pillowcases were made to enhance the idea of decorative pillows with removable covers.
 These false-front pillow covers are now known as pillow shams.

-A sham can be a decorative pillow encasing that embellishes, enhances and hides your normal pillows.
+A sham can be a decorative pillow encasing that embellishes, enhances, and hides your normal cooling pillows.
 Instead of replacing your decorative pillows when you get a new bedding set, you can simply alter them by putting on a new pillow sham.